Calendar billing

 Key benefits

 When active coupon redemptions are applied to new charges, Recurly prorates any fixed-amount discounts at the same rate as the charge.
 For example, if a customer is 50% through their billing cycle and being charged 50% of the plan price, they'll also receive 50% of the fixed discount amount.
-Percentage discounts are automatically prorated because they're calculated as a percentage of an already-prorated amount.
+Percentage discounts are automatically prorated since they're calculated as a percentage of an already-prorated charge.

 It's not possible to apply a fixed-amount coupon redemption without proration in an immediate change.
 If you need this, consider using custom credits instead — and contact Recurly Support to express your interest in this capability.